git-comment/git-comment/README.md

 Execute commands before or after creating comments, aborting the operation when the scripts fail.

+### Import/Export scripts

+Retrieve all commits from external services including as GitHub and BitBucket.
+Check the `scripts` directory.

+### Editor integrations

+A reference plugin for vim can be found [here]().
+Submissions for other editor integrations are encouraged!

 ## how?

 Comments are regular git objects, stored in a format similar to tags,